clvnkhr/clvnkhr.github.io/_posts/2023-06-26-Two-Crystal-Balls.md

     return -1;
 }
 ```
+# Conclusion
 The problem is a little contrived, as there are no tests that guarantee we only break two balls.
 Nor are there any tests for speed, so a linear search would pass all the tests of the course.
 For the first issue, we could replace `breaks` by a custom array type that keeps logs of the number of breaks.
+But some questions remain: is there an algorithm with worst case exactly \\(N(N+1)/2\\)?
+And is there a variant problem with complexity \\(O(n^q)\\) for any rational \\(q\\)?